gankerlhq/data_augmentation/README.md

 Go to the path displayed in the terminal.

+To full flow, use file `tsaug-final.ipynb`

+To explore data with few samples, use files `tsaug-*-experiment.ipynb`

 When in the notebook, choose `Kernel` -> `Change kernel` -> `venv`

 ## 3. Data